 Study Group, for providing library borrowing services to International Study Centre staff and students at Queen's Campus.

 We also share the following personal data with the following organisations for the purposes stated:

 Library patron records (see above) are shared with Durham Cathedral, St John’s College and St Chad’s College, to provide a unified service to members of the university and other registered users of the libraries concerned.

-Names are shared with other libraries when providing the Document Delivery Service (DDS), and emails with the British Library for their Secure Electronic Delivery service in connection with DDS requests.
+Names are shared with other libraries when providing the Inter-Library Loan service (ILL), and emails with the British Library for their Secure Electronic Delivery service in connection with ILL requests.

 With your consent, your name, barcode, borrowing status and expiry date are shared with any other college and university libraries which you choose to use under the SCONUL Access scheme.

 With consent of parents or guardians, names and dates of birth of participants in Arts Award are shared with Trinity College London in order to administer the scheme.